 where $q^2$ is the squared four-momentum transfer that equals the square of the invariant mass of the lepton pair ($M^2_{\ell^+ \ell^-}$), $f_{V\!P}(q^{2})$ is the transition form factor (TFF) that characterizes the EM structure of the region in which $V$ converts into $P$, $F_{VP}(q^{2})\equiv f_{V\!P}(q^{2})/f_{V\!P}(0)$ is the normalized TFF with a normalization of $F_{V\!P}(0)=1$, and QED$(q^2)$ represents the quantum electrodynamics (QED) calculations of the differential decay width of $V\to \ell^{+} \ell^{-} P$ assuming $V$ and $P$ to be point-like particles~\cite{Kroll:1955zu}.

 According to Eq.~(\ref{equ:dGVPll}), the $q^2$-dependent $f_{V\!P}(q^{2})$, or $F_{VP}(q^{2})$ can be extracted from the experimental data after the QED factors have been taken into account.
 It can also be calculated theoretically using nonperturbative QCD models~\cite{Achasov:1990at, Klingl:1996by, Faessler:1999de, Terschluesen:2010ik, Ivashyn:2011hb}.
 For example, the vector meson dominance (VMD) model can describe the coupling of $\gamma^{*}$ to $V$ via an intermediate virtual vector meson $\mathcal{V}$.
 This mechanism is appropriate in the time-like $q^2$ region, $(2m_{\ell})^2<q^2<(m_{V}-m_{P})^2$, where the resonant behavior of $\gamma^*$ arises near $q^2=m^2_{\mathcal{V}}$ since $m_{\mathcal{V}}$ is approaching or even reaching the mass shell~\cite{Landsberg:1986fd}.
-Here, $m$ means the mass of the corresponding particle.
 Under a single pole approximation, the TFF can be parametrized with the formula,